odds-get-evened/biblio/doc/build-windows-msvc.md

 Download and install [Git for Windows](https://git-scm.com/download/win).
 Once installed, Git is available from PowerShell or the Command Prompt.

-### 3. Clone Bitcoin Repository
+### 3. Clone biblio Repository

-Clone the Bitcoin Core repository to a directory.
+Clone the biblio Core repository to a directory.
 All build scripts and commands will run from this directory.
 ```
 git clone https://github.com/bitcoin/bitcoin.git
 ```